zengbing15/lumos_doc/docs/tutorials/database.md

 ---
 id: database
-title: Set Up the SQL Database
+title: Set Up the Database
 ---
 Lumos is designed based on the [`Index-Query-Assemble`](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
 The Lumos indexer polls blocks from a CKB node, indexes them and stores the indexed data in a local database to provide optimal query.